EnKF-C user guide: CALC

 \subsection{Adaptive moderation of observations}

-One of standard quality control (QC) procedures in DA is the so called background check, when an observation is compared with the forecast and discarded if the innovation magnitude exceeds some specified threshold.
+One of the standard QC procedures in DA is the so called background check, when an observation is compared with the forecast and discarded if the innovation magnitude exceeds some threshold.
 The downside of this approach is that it can not distinguish between situations of an outlier, big model error (e.g. because of an error in forcing), or model divergence.
 While one probably would like to discard an outlier, it is usually desirable to make use of valid observations, although, perhaps, with a reduced impact, to avoid ``over-stressing'' the model.
-In EnKF-C this is achieved by adaptive moderation of the observation impact by restricting the magnitude of the increment from a given observation in observation space by $K$ times magnitude of the spread of the forecast ensemble.
+In EnKF-C this is achieved by adaptive moderation of the observation impact by restricting the magnitude of the increment from a given observation in observation space by $K$ times magnitude of the forecast ensemble spread \citep{sak17a}.

 Specifically, the adaptive moderation of the observation impact is conducted by smoothly increasing the observation error depending on the magnitude of innovation as follows: